W. Frank Barton School of Business

-Khawaja Asad Saeed, associate dean, graduate studies in business
+Khawaja Asjad Saeed, associate dean, graduate studies in business

-The Barton School of Business prepares students for lifelong learning and success in the global marketplace, advances the knowledge and practice of business, and supports economic growth through research, outreach and knowledge transfer.
-In pursuit of its mission, the school is committed to integrity, excellence and collegiality.
+The Barton School prepares students for lifelong learning and success in the global marketplace, advances the knowledge and practice of business, and supports economic growth through research, outreach and knowledge transfer.

-The vision of the Barton School of Business is to be internationally recognized as a model of research, knowledge transfer and applied business learning.
+The Barton School strives to be internationally recognized as a model of research, knowledge transfer, and applied business learning.

 The Center for Economic Development and Business Research (CEDBR) engages in business and economic research for a wide variety of clients in both private and public sectors.
 The center collects, analyzes and disseminates information to support activities in government, education, business and economic development organizations.

 The CEDBR maintains a comprehensive database of economic indicators including population, personal income, employment, construction and census data.
 Activities focus on issues related to the economic health of the region.
 The center publishes the Kansas Economic Report and a supplemental monthly, Kansas Economic Indicators.